 There’s probably a list as long as Santa’s regarding things Stephanie Meyer’s Twilight saga is responsible for.
-We can now add ’inspiring fairy tale bastardizations’ next to the list.
-Catherine Hardwicke, who directed the first Twilight film and the overrated Thirteen, returns here with a movie twice as half-baked as the vamp opus and less entertaining.
+We can now add ’inspiring fairy tale bastardizations’ to it.
+Catherine Hardwicke, who directed the first Twilight film and the overrated Thirteen, returns here with a movie twice as goofy as the vamp opus and less entertaining.

-There are surely good movies to be made from dark fairy tales, including Neil Jordan’s horror fantasy, Company of Wolves.
+There are good movies to be made from dark fairy tales.
+Look at Neil Jordan’s horror fantasy, The Company of Wolves.
 Wolves was based on the work of Angela Carter, who has been deconstructiong and reforming such stories into twisted adult fiction for years.
 I wonder what she’d make of Red Riding Hood, which features Amanda Seyfried as Valerie, a wide-eyed Red who’s trying her hardest to bed the dewey-eyed woodsman while also trying, less hard, to discover the identity of the werewolf that murdered her sister.

 Of course, we aren’t done yet.
 There’s another competitor for Valerie’s affections, a dolt named Henry, who looks like Peter the woodsman, but with less emo around the eyes.
 Add in Julie Christie as a hottie grandma, Billy Burke as the dad from Twilight, and Gary Oldman and his silver-plated fingernails, who rolls into town to smoke out the wolf.
 The main instrument in this effort: a giant metal elephant in which Oldman’s Father Solomon roasts the town people until they confess to the monster’s whereabouts.
 In order to sidestep the apparent awkwardness of this particular device, it’s explained dutifully by the script; ‘the ancient Romans once used it’.
 To be honest, I don’t have the diligence to google that particular ‘fact’, so I’ll leave it to you, dear readers.